-So, in this article I’ll continue my series breaking down commonly used verbal cues in yoga, to better understand them.
-In this post I’m going to unpack the idea that the index or middle finger should always be pointing forward in upward dog and downward dog.
+So, in this article, I’ll continue my series breaking down commonly used verbal cues in yoga, to better understand them.
+Curious where your hands should point in upward dog and downward dog?
+In this post, I’m going to unpack the idea that the index or middle finger should always be pointing forward in upward dog and downward dog.
 I think there are a couple of things to look closer at here regarding this cue or variations of it.

 The first thing is that I would use some caution whenever the word always or never is applied to yoga.
 The human body is infinitely variable.
 Even if something is common, or often a good idea, there will inevitably be exceptions.
-So, rather than applying rules of always doing this or never doing that, I’d rather take the “rule” apart and consider WHY I might choose one approach rather than another.
-I really want to take the time to see the person who is in front of me when I’m teaching and apply suggestions based on what I actually observe.
-I want to offer direction for a student’s practice that is in relationship to the experience that the student is actually reporting rather than applying arbitrary rules that, at the least might not be helpful, and at worst could be injurious.
+So, avoid applying rules of always doing this or never doing that.
+Instead, take the “rule” apart and consider WHY you might choose one approach rather than another.
+I really want to take the time to see the person who is in front of me when I’m teaching.
+Then I can apply suggestions based on what I actually observe.
+I want to offer direction for a student’s practice that is related to the experience that the student is actually reporting.
+Simply applying arbitrary rules, at the least might not be helpful, and at worst could be injurious.

 Where does this cue come from?